Skip to main content

 X-PAYMENT: eyJ4NDAyVmVyc2lvbiI6MSwi...

-The X-PAYMENT header contains a base64-encoded JSON payload with the payment proof.
-5. Verification and settlement The server forwards the payment to a facilitator, which verifies the signature and settles the transaction on-chain.
-The facilitator returns a confirmation.
 6. Resource delivery Once the payment is confirmed, the server returns the requested resource with a 200 OK response.

 If a payment settles but the client loses the connection before receiving the full response, retrying the request would trigger a second charge.
 To avoid this, design your server to grant time-limited access upon payment rather than delivering the resource in a single response.
 This lets the client retry or resume without paying again.